Dog Bite Cases

 When you are bitten by a dog, we understand that you are hurting not only physically, but emotionally, too.
 Time and a plastic surgeon can help the physical scars, but how do you recover from the emotional scars?
 Let us help you.
 We will fight for justice in your case.

 Our lawyers are experts at establishing fault in complex dog bite cases.
-Contact Minnesota dog bite lawyers and attorneys Steve Terry, Chuck Slane, or Rich Ruohonen, of TSR Injury Law, at 612-362-0000 for a free case review.
+Contact Minnesota dog bite lawyers and attorneys Steve Terry, Chuck Slane, Rich Ruohonen, or Nate Bjerke, of TSR Injury Law, at 612-TSR-TIME for a free case review.
 Get results and peace of mind.

 Dog Bites and Liberal Minnesota Laws